jpenca/mirg/README.md

 # mirg
-a simple program for the raspberry pi. needs a usb-midi device which sends clock/start/stop, provides korg-style pulse sync on GPIO.
+a simple program for the raspberry pi.
+Listens to MIDI clock/start/stop on a USB port, provides korg-style pulse sync on GPIO.

 #### Dependencies
 libasound2-dev is needed for USB-MIDI: